Staphylococcus carnosus: Phylogeny

 PCR and DNA sequencing along with 16s rRNA sequencing are commonly used to differentiate among the staphylococcal species.
-Different methods of phylogenetic analysis have been used to examine the relationships between the different Staphylococcus species.
-One method divided the species into two distinct clades based on their status as oxidase positive or negative, and among the species lacking oxidase activity, the S. auricularis lineage emerged as the sister group to the other species.
-The next lineage in this clade, which diverged basally, includes several species: S. simulans, S. condimenti, S. piscifermentans, and S. carnosus subspecies.
-The subspecies of S. carnosus exhibited a close clustering, forming the closest relative group to S. condimenti.
-Within the Simulans-Carnosus group, comprising S. simulans, S. condimenti, S. carnosus, and S. piscifermentans, a total of four coagulase-negative species were identified, all particularly susceptible to novobiocin.
-These species, including S. carnosus, formed part of one of the earliest diverging lineages in Staphylococcus.

-According to comparative phylogenetic analyses, S. pseudintermedius is the most basal lineage in the Staphylococcus genus, meaning that it evolved early from the root of the phylogenetic tree and is unbranched, while S. carnosus forms the next most basal lineage.
+One phylogenetic analysis of Staphylococcus using multiple molecular markers recovered two distinct clades, one containing species that are oxidase positive and one containing species that are oxidase negative.
+S. carnosus belongs to the clade lacking oxidase activity.
+The two subspecies of S. carnosus formed a single monophyletic clade, sister to S. condimenti.

+Another set of phylogenetic analyses, which used nearly 500 single-copy orthologous genes and which included a different set of species, found that S. carnosus is sister to all included Staphylococcus species except S. pseudintermedius.
 Both S. pseudintermedius and S. carnosus are not found on humans, thus differentiating them from other staphylococcal species like S. aureus and S. epidermidis, and phylogeny implies that it was only after the split from S. carnosus that adaptation to humans evolved among the staphylococci.
 Other characteristics that distinguish S. carnosus from the other staphylococcal species include its ability to thrive in a high salt environment, reduce nitrate, and make acetoin.
 Its inability to make acid from sucrose and maltose also serves as an identifying characteristic.